Recruiters review thousands of resumes every month. They’re tired of reading the same information, told in different ways, over and over.

-One of the most common resume errors is a candidate’s failure to demonstrate on-the-job achievements.
+One of the most common resume mistakes is a candidate’s failure to demonstrate on-the-job achievements.
 They just describe their responsibilities but not why those were important, or how it affected the company.

 Listed below one of the job titles was ‘Handled an account base of clients.’
 Not too impressive, right?

-Which one sounds more impressive?
-You can easily tell the difference between a bad resume vs good resume just from how the bullet points are written.
+You can easily tell the difference between a good vs bad resume just from how the bullet points are written.

-Food stains and those coffee rings are common signs of bad resumes.
+Food stains and those coffee rings are common bad resume examples of sloppiness.
 This document serves as the first example of your work and sets the bar for what potential employers can expect of you.

 “I received a hand-delivered resume from a presentable job seeker.
 After opening it, I found the paper wrinkled and stained even though the envelope was clean.
 I didn’t even bother reading it because it showed an extreme lack of attention to detail”, says Garrett Collins of Nu’u SEO.

-Using a clean and well-designed resume stationery for your application will also make your resume look more presentable compared to plain white resumes.
+Using a clean and well-designed resume stationery for your application makes your resume look more presentable compared to plain white resumes.

 7. Too Academic